gamingwithevets/zzazzdzz-fools2015/README.md

+# Basic info
+This is a very legit downloader that downloads an application that can give you a shiny Mew in Pokémon X and Y.
+Amazing!
+Right...?

 # The story
 It's April 1, 2015, and YouTuber [TheZZAZZGlitch](https://www.youtube.com/channel/UCKlA7qF9XKwu79ULYmVu28w) made [a new video on how to get a shiny Mew in Pokémon X and Y](https://www.youtube.com/watch?v=ECrY7Dd_F0E).
 He put a link to a "very trustworthy" website that would download the tool... or would it...?